maithedung/Sushi_App_Python_Flask/README.md

 The live project can be viewed on heroku at [link](https://sushi-sandwich.herokuapp.com) here.

 ## UX
 I wanted to develop a breathable app for anyone to store and retrieve sushi recipes.
 There is a login feature which is explained more in *CRUD Functionality*. **Layout design**: the site theme is based on the [colour palette](https://github.com/fion21/new-flask-1/blob/master/planning/wireframes/color_scheme.PNG) which includes an orange and some blues and greys.
-This was brought in from my main background image of red caviar on a blue-grey background.
-The image is not present on the create, edit, delete and single recipe (full page view) as it reads better on smaller screens that way. **Typography**: the font is is *orangered* which is the pre-determined html standard font colour, save on the pages without the background image where the pages are orangered and black.
-The font is a sans-serif as this is clear and funtional across mobile apps thoughout.
+This was brought in from my main background image of red caviar on a blue-grey background, which I subsequently left out as I wanted to concerntrate on readability over photography.
+The new screen is black background with orange text, which is much clearer. **Typography**: As to design I was following Swiss design principles from the 1960s, which sans-serif fonts were derived from, and necessary to use on the app to avoid pixelization from a serif font.
+The user has to see the words to navigate well.
+The image is not present on the create, edit, delete and single recipe (full page view) as it reads better on smaller screens that way.
+The font is is *orangered* which is the pre-determined html standard font colour.

 ## Wireframes
+The app works 100% on all phones and screens.
 [Desktop](https://github.com/fion21/new-flask-1/blob/master/planning/desktopviewindex.PNG) [Ipad](https://github.com/fion21/new-flask-1/blob/master/planning/tabletverticalviewindex.PNG) [Iphone6](https://github.com/fion21/new-flask-1/blob/master/planning/iphone6.PNG)